If you were to ask me what my favorite place in New Zealand is, I wouldn’t have to think too long.

-The Tasman valley is parallel to the Hooker valley and lies just on the other side of the Mt Cook range.
-My favourite hike there is a short 30 minute up-hill burst on several short staircases leading to a rocky outcrop a 100m above.
+The Tasman Valley is parallel to the Hooker Valley and lies just on the other side of the Mt Cook range.
+My favorite hike there is a short 30-minute uphill burst on several staircases leading to a rocky outcrop 100 meters above.
 It’s called the Tasman Valley Lookout.

 On the path there’s also a short extension to see the Blue Lakes, filled with glacial melt water, reflecting the Mount Cook Range.

-Icebergs are commonly seen in both the Tasman Lake and previously mentioned Hooker Lake.
-To get to the shoreline of the Tasman Lake you can take the alternative route from the carpark which branches off to the right from the Tasman Glacier lookout trail.
-It’s a only 30 minute flat hike so you can easily tick off both in one day!
+Icebergs are commonly seen in both the Tasman Lake and the previously mentioned Hooker Lake.
+To get to the shoreline of the Tasman Lake you can take the alternative route from the parking lot which branches off to the right from the Tasman Glacier lookout trail.
+It’s only a 30-minute flat hike so you can easily tick off both in one day!